DimitrovViktor/FitnessApp/README.md

 ### Features and functionality

-- User profiles - add profile pictures and social features to profiles
 - Social - users can search for each other and add each other as friends
 - Direct messaging - users can directly message each other
 - Social global - users can make posts to share custom workouts, make posts, interact with others who use the app